Phil564/ANORRLSiteSource/!important/README.txt

 of course, you can set the anorrl root directory to where ever but the folders HAVE to be next to where you put the site in.

+also the other folders NEED to be set to the same permissions as the webserver or be owned by the webserver you want to use. every subfolder too.
+^^ site is fine you can set it to whatever, the code only reads images from the images directory at MOST.

 what needs to be in the root...

 settings.env